Prasanta Sinha

 Prasanta Sinha was an Indian association football player who represented India internationally, and played club football for East Bengal.

 Playing career

 He was part of the India national team that finished as runners-up at the 1964 AFC Asian Cup in Israel.
 He won the gold medal with the Indian team managed by Syed Abdul Rahim, at the 1962 Asian Games football final, defeating South Korea 2–1.
 In club football, he played for East Bengal FC, where he won Calcutta Football League once and IFA Shield three times.
-Played as a defender through out his entire career, Sinha captained the team in 1967–68.
+Played as a defender throughout his entire career, Sinha captained the team in 1967–68.